jmiemirza/MMFM-Challenge/README.md

 ### General Rules
 - To be eligible for participation in our challenge, you must register by sending an email to the organizers (please see the contact email below).
+  - The email should contain the following information:
+    - Subject: Registration for MMFM Challenge
+    - Team Name
+    - Name of the participants
+    - Affiliation of the participants

 - For all submission, the participants will be required to submit their code and the model weights with the instructions on how to reproduce the results.
+    - The code should be submitted through a public `github repository` and the model weight should be uploaded to some storage.
+The teams are responsible for informing the organizers via email.
+    - The `github repository` should contain:
+      - The code for the submission
+      - Details about the model architecture and the training details
+      - The instructions on how to reproduce the results
+      - The model weights (link to the storage where the weights are uploaded)
+      - The `requirements.txt` file
+      - The code should be well-documented and easy to understand.

+[//]: # (    - The results should be reported in the form of an informal write-up.
+It should be minimum 2 pages and maximum 4 pages.
+The write-up should contain the following:)

+[//]: # (      - The model architecture and the training details.)

+[//]: # (      - The results on the current test set &#40;see challenge phase 1, below&#41;.)

+[//]: # (      - The results on the alien test set &#40;see challenge phase 2, below&#41;.)

+[//]: # (      - The instructions on how to reproduce the results.)

+[//]: # (      - The write-up should be submitted as a pdf file.)

+- The organizing committee will verify the results and the code.
-The winners of the competition will be required to open source their code under MIT or more permissive licence.
+- The winners of the competition will be required to open source their code under MIT or more permissive licence.

 ### Challenge Phases
 - The challenge will be running in two phases:
   - Phase 1: The participants will submit their results on the test sets which is already present in `data/pre_processed` for all datasets.
   - Phase 2: An alien test set will be released after the phase 1 deadline.
 The participants will be required to submit their results on the alien test set.
-Again, with the code and the model weights.
+Again, with the code and the model weights (which should be same as phase 1).
+    - The alien test set will be of a similar domain to the current `test data`.
   - The model submitted for Phase 2 shall reproduce the results of Phase 1.
 This is stipulated in order to discourage people from overfitting on the test set.
 An immediate *disqualification* will be in place if the results of Phase 2 are not reproducible from the model submitted in Phase 1.
   - There is a 40% weightage for Phase 1 and 60% weightage for Phase 2.
   - Only participants that submitted results for Phase 1 before its deadline will receive access to Phase 2 evaluation data, and only participants that submitted Phase 2 results will be eligible for the competition.